-- (3) Mr. Emanuele (Lino) Saputo is a director of Uniforêt Inc. which filed for protection under the Companies' Creditors Arrangement Act on April 17, 2001.
+(3) Mr. Emanuele (Lino) Saputo is a director of Arbec Forest Products Inc. (formerly Uniforêt Inc.) which filed for protection under the Companies' Creditors Arrangement Act on April 17, 2001.
 In May 2003, Uniforêt Inc. entered into a plan of arrangement with its creditors.
-In February 2004, Uniforêt Inc. completed the implementation of this plan.
+In February 2004, it completed the implementation of this plan.

-- (4) Members of the Audit Committee.
+(4) Members of the Audit Committee.

-- (5) Lead Director.
+(5) Lead Director.